 After the design phase, production began.
 Our developers worked with React, PHP, and Node.js.
 The finished project was launched after rigorous testing and quality assurance.

-The team, led by the project manager, was composed of the technical lead, business analyst, senior software engineer, and senior QA engineer.
+The corporate training platform development team, led by the project manager, was composed of the technical lead, business analyst, senior software engineer, and senior QA engineer.